Men must resist urge to kill women

-I wish all the women who find themselves in Dlephu's situation could use the escape route provided by family wisely and stay away from the monster, no matter how tempting it is to go back to the abusive relationship.
+I wish all the women who find themselves in Dlepu's situation could use the escape route provided by family wisely and stay away from the monster, no matter how tempting it is to go back to the abusive relationship.

 I still don't know why men are killing women.
 Are we happy to see our kids growing up in broken homes?